-XThis past week, Syfy debuted two new apocalyptic dramas, Aftermath, which shows the end of the world in progress, and Van Helsing, which shows the world in the, well, aftermath.
-They join other civilization-shattering shows The Walking Dead (and its prequel), Z Nation, The Last Man on Earth, The Last Ship (recently renewed for Season 4), 12 Monkeys, Colony, The 100, The Strain, The Leftovers and — in some ways — Zoo as shows currently airing that deal with TEOTWAWKI.
+In September, Syfy debuted two new apocalyptic dramas, Aftermath, which shows the end of the world in progress, and Van Helsing, which shows the world in the, well, aftermath.
+Last week, they added Incorporated to their dystopian line-up, and the week before that Netflix gave us Brazil’s compelling, disconcerting entry into the field, 3%.
+These latest offerings join other civilization-shattering shows The Walking Dead (and its prequel), Z Nation, The Last Man on Earth, The Last Ship (recently renewed for Season 4), 12 Monkeys, Colony, The 100, The Strain, The Leftovers and — in some ways — Zoo as shows currently airing that deal with TEOTWAWKI.
 Not to mention Agents of S.H.I.E.L.D., and the many ways in which the world is constantly in peril there.

 Whither all this doom and gloom?
 Of course, apocalyptic viewing, both pre- and post-, is hardly new for television.
 Recently, we’ve had Revolution and Falling Skies and Containment; back in the 2000s, we had Jericho and Survivors and, for a spacey change of pace, Andromeda; in the 90s it was Jeremiah and Dark Angel and Space: Above and Beyond.
 Buffy saved the world a lot.
 Before (and after) her, so did The Doctor.

 What is it about the end of everything that we find so compelling?
 Why did the ancient Norse concoct an elaborate scenario in which a wolf was involved?; why did the tripped-out author of The Book of Revelation include a dragon?; and why are we so hung up on pandemics?